What Does Lice Look Like in Hair? Easy Guide for Parents

 The goal isn't using the most "natural" method but getting rid of lice quickly so your family can move on with life.
 Sometimes the most natural thing is using tools specifically designed to solve the problem and ensure complete hair lice treatment success on the first try.

-Head Lice: What Parents Need to Know (From Ontario's Bug Busters)
+Head Lice: What Parents Need to Know (From Ontario's head lice expert)

 "Who ya gonna call?"